Erna Raid

 Erna Raid (Erna retk) was an annual international military exercise and competition, one of the longest and most difficult in the world, held every August from 1995 to 2011 in Estonia.
-It was organised by the Erna Society and commemorates the actions of the long-range reconnaissance group 'Erna' in the summer of 1941.
+It was organized by the Erna Society and commemorates the actions of the long-range reconnaissance group 'Erna' in the summer of 1941.

 Background

 The competition is named after the Erna long-range reconnaissance group (Erna luuregrupp) and themed after its activities in the summer of 1941.
-In 1993, a group of enthusiasts followed the historical route of the Erna group of 1941, and came up with the idea of organizing a commemorative competition.
+In 1993, a group of enthusiasts followed the historical route of the Erna group of 1941 and came up with the idea of organizing a commemorative competition.
 A first try with only Estonian participants was held in 1994.
 In the autumn of 1994, the Erna society was founded, and in 1995, the first annual international competition was held.

 Competition

 The traditional parts of the competition were: